On the Gap sequence and the Gilbreath conjecture: Reduction of the Gilbreath conjecture to the language of circuit

-\begin{remark} It turns out we can restate Gilbreath's conjecture in the language of the trace, so that proving this version of the conjecture would certainly imply the actual version of Gilbreath's conjecture. \end{remark}
+We can restate the Gilbreath conjecture in the language of the trace.
+This would imply that proving this version of the conjecture would imply the actual version of the conjecture.